Starting a poultry farm in Queensland

 Availability of water, power, and all-weather property access

 Access to an adequate and reliable water supply on poultry farms is important for bird health and welfare.
 Poultry farms need a guaranteed water supply for:

 Access to ground or town supply is usually a much more reliable source than surface water, which may have a higher risk of contamination.
 Accessing water may require an authorisation such as a licence or permit.

 Depending on the size of your farm, three-phase power may be required, particularly for climate controlled and ventilated shedding.

 All-weather road access to your property is important for deliveries including feed, birds and other inputs required to run a poultry farm.
 All-weather access is also important for delivering your product to market.

 Distance from market or processing facilities

 If you are considering being a meat chicken contract grower for one of the large processing companies, this will determine the location of the poultry farm.
-Most processing facilities are located in major cities and due to animal welfare reasons require their contract grower farms to be located within a 2-3 hour drive from the processing plant.
+Most processing facilities are in major cities and due to animal welfare reasons require their contract grower farms to be located within a 2 to 3-hour drive from the processing plant.